 Do you look around at other people’s gardens or look at stunning images online of flowers blooming and people growing healthy food and wonder how they do it??

-Growing a healthy garden is not really too hard to do, and with a few simple steps and ideas I’m sure you’ll feel more confident in buying a few plants, or sowing some seeds, and growing a little crop of your own…even for the brownest of brown thumbs!!
+Growing a healthy garden is easy to do, and with a few simple steps and ideas I’m sure you’ll feel more confident in buying a few plants, or sowing some seeds, and growing a little crop of your own…even for the brownest of brown thumbs!!

 Here’s a few steps to get growing…

 - Start with a Plan – this saves time and money.
 I’ve created a simple garden planner to help you get started.
-Also create a dreamlist of all the things you’d love to grow and make.
+Also create a dream list of all the things you’d love to grow and make.
 Start with the flowers and foods you love, plus all the elements to make your garden look stunning and practical, like seating, bird baths or secret pathways.
 Make a note of how much time you have to spend in the garden.
-If you’re busy with work and family, then consider spending 20 – 30 minutes 4 times per week in the garden.
+If you’re busy with work and family, then consider spending 20 – 30 minutes 4 times per week in the garden to maintain your garden and nurture your health.
 Also consider how much space you have to grow in.
 This will help you plan your garden areas needed to grow your favourite plants.

 - Create Your Space – Start small and build garden spaces as you feel more confident and have extra time.
 Create a garden for veggies and herbs, containers and pots for potted plants and set up a Compost system to provide your garden with rich compost to keep your garden thriving.
 Follow my no-dig method to create new spaces from the ground up!